 Instructions

 These are so quick, delicious and are a favorite low-carb recipe in our household.
-In under 30 minutes, with just one bowl, you can have amazing homemade biscuits with this FODMAP-friendly recipe!
+In under 30 minutes, with just one bowl, you can have amazing easy homemade biscuits with this FODMAP-friendly recipe!

 There are just a few simple steps: